 As a virtual assistant, you need to put all your working conditions, hours and boundaries in your terms and conditions contract.
 You must insist on never working outside the agreed terms and conditions and ensure that the client fully understands and agrees to this.

 Ensure that the terms and conditions contract has been signed by both parties.
-You will avoid a lot of problems in future if the client understands how you work from the get-go.
+You will avoid a lot of problems in the future if the client understands how you work from the get-go.

 3. Understand the Project Scope

 Before you begin to work on a task or a project, ensure that you understand its scope and the amount budgeted for the same.

 It is also important to have an escalation clause in your contract so that if the task or the project goes way out of scope, you can have remuneration for the extra work.

 The client must understand that your time is important and that you need to be paid for every task that you do unless it has been agreed previously that you will work for free.

 The best way to get clarity about a task that you are doing is to repeat it back to the client and save it in an email that you can refer to later.

 If the client gives the go ahead, you can start working on it.
 If the client has some reservations, they will instruct you accordingly.
 Just make sure you don’t start on a project that you don’t fully understand.

 5. Ask Questions